eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

 the data reader class.

 *   :class:`Subscriber`.
-    Is the object responsible for the creation and configuration of DataReaders.
+    It is the object responsible for the creation and configuration of DataReaders.
 *   :class:`DataReader`.
-    Is the object responsible for the actual reception of the data.
+    It is the object responsible for the actual reception of the data.
     It registers in the application the topic (TopicDescription) that identifies the data to be read and accesses the data received by the subscriber.
 *   :class:`DataReaderListener`.